lisallreiber/r-workshop_basel23/05_github/05_instructions.md

 ---

-1. in Rstudio Cloud: DELETE all files in the docs/ folder
+1. in Posit Cloud: DELETE all files in the docs/ folder
 2. Commit the changes
 3. Push them
 4. What do you think will happen to you website?
 Go check -->